Gold dips on rising dollar, bond yields; U.S. payrolls in focus - Up News Info

 Focus is now on Friday’s U.S. payrolls data, which is expected to show 488,000 jobs were added in September.

-“The upcoming nonfarm payroll report could be a gamechanger for gold prices, so prices will likely consolidate between the $1,745 and $1,775 range,” Edward Moya, senior market analyst at brokerage OANDA, said in a note.
+“The upcoming nonfarm payroll report could be a game changer for gold prices, so prices will likely consolidate between the $1,745 and $1,775 range,” Edward Moya, a senior market analyst at brokerage OANDA, said in a note.

 Article content